gbdev/rgbds-www/index.md

 - **[RGBFIX](/docs/rgbfix.1.html)**: the header "fixer"
 - **[RGBGFX](/docs/rgbgfx.1.html)**: the image converter

-Documentation about each of these tools [can be found here](/docs/).
+[Documentation](/docs/) is also available for several versions of each these tools.

+## Releases & downloads

+[Releases](https://github.com/gbdev/rgbds/releases) can be found on GitHub, including pre-built Windows binaries.
+Please refer to our [installation instructions](/install) for details, and for instructions for other platforms.

-# Source code
+## Source code

-All of RGBDS is open-source: [the source code is on GitHub](https://github.com/gbdev/rgbds).
-This website's source [is on GitHub as well](https://github.com/gbdev/rgbds-www)!
+All of RGBDS is open-source: [the source code](https://github.com/gbdev/rgbds) is on GitHub, and under the [MIT license](https://github.com/gbdev/rgbds/blob/master/LICENSE).
+[This website's source](https://github.com/gbdev/rgbds-www) is on GitHub as well!
 Contributions to both are welcome.

+## Acknowledgements

+RGBDS would not be much without its users: [the GB dev community](https://gbdev.io).

+Thank you to Carsten Sørensen ([history](/docs/rgbds.7.html)), original creator of what would become RGBDS, and to [all the contributors](https://github.com/gbdev/rgbds/graphs/contributors) that carried the project since then!

+<small>Website written by [ISSOtm](https://github.com/ISSOtm); logo by [Rangi](https://github.com/Rangi42); powered by [Jekyll](https://jekyllrb.com) and [GitHub](https://github.com).</small>